glpi-project/doc/source/modules/administration/profiles/assistancetab.rst

      Default Tickets template

-* **See hardware of my groups**: equipment whose type is authorized and for which I am a member of the group.
+* **See hardware of my groups**: asset whose type is authorized and for which I am a member of the group.

 Standard interface
 ~~~~~~~~~~~~~~~~~~